 Many lighting patterns do not manifest any ghosting at all - for example, breathing patterns.
-But for patterns with ghosting, the KTD2061/58/59/60 include proprietary circuitry to reduce the ghosting artifacts.
+But for patterns with ghosting, the KTD2064 includes proprietary circuitry to reduce the ghosting artifacts.
 Even so, some patterns are still susceptible to ghosting.
 If the diffuser is not sufficiently hiding all ghosting, there are two simple solutions:

 - 1. Software Solution Modify only the software patterns that show visible ghosting.
 In general, if one RGB on a bus is enabled as blue only (or green only) at a bright current setting, other RGBs on the same bus that are supposed to be off may exhibit ghosting.
 As an example, if intending bright blue in one RGB, there may be red and/or green glow in other nearby RGBs.
 One improvement is to lower the current setting of the bright blue RGB.
 Another improvement is to use slightly pastel blue instead of pure blue by turning on just a small amount of red and green in the bright blue RGB.
 Usually, combine both software improvements to completely eliminate the ghosting.
-By example, instead of setting the blue RGB with current settings of red = 0mA, green = 0mA, and blue = 24mA, try current settings of red = 0.5mA, green = 0.5mA, and blue = 18mA. - 2.
-Hardware Solution Insert a small signal diode, such as 1N4148, in series with each red LED to effectively increase its Vf.
-The KTD2061/58/59/60 EV Kit has an unpopulated 1608M (0603) footprint in series with each red LED.
-By default, these footprints are each shorted with a thin trace.
-Cut these traces with a knife or small grinder before optionally populating low-cost 1N4148 diodes in SOD523 package.
+By example, instead of setting the blue RGB with current settings of red=0mA, green=0mA, and blue=24mA, try current settings of red=0.5mA, green=0.5mA, and blue=18mA. - Hardware Solution Insert a small signal diode, such as 1N4148, in series with each red LED to effectively increase its Vf.